lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     The chosen unit system is *real* (therefore distances are in Ångstrom, time in femtosecond), the *atom_style* is molecular (therefore atoms are dots that can be bonded with each other), and the boundary conditions are fixed.
-The boundary conditions do not really matter here, as the box boundaries were placed far from the CNT.
+The boundary conditions do not matter here, as the box boundaries were placed far from the CNT.

 .. container:: justify